-Particulars Year ended March 31,

-2018 2017

-Balance at the beginning 379 249

-Impairment loss recognized 18 135

-Amounts written off (3) (1)

-Translation differences 7 (4)

-Balance at the end 401 379
+Particulars Balance at the beginning Impairment loss recognized/ reversed Amounts written off (3) (1) Translation differences (4) 401 Balance at the end 379

 Credit risk on cash and cash equivalents is limited as we generally invest in deposits with banks and financial institutions with high credit ratings assigned by international and domestic credit rating agencies.
-Investments primarily include investment in liquid mutual fund units, fixed maturity plan securities, quoted bonds issued by government and quasi-government organizations, non-convertible debentures issued by government-aided institutions, certificates of deposit and commercial paper.
+Investments primarily include investment in liquid mutual fund units, fixed maturity plan securities, quoted bonds issued by government and quasi government organizations, non convertible debentures issued by government aided institutions and certificates of deposit.